 For more information

 Residents can also visit COVIDVaccineFacts.com for the latest information on who is currently eligible to receive the vaccination and learn about its safety and efficacy.
 For questions related to COVID-19, visit ochealthinfo.com/novelcoronavirus.
-For all other questions, please call the County of Orange COVID-19 hotline at 714-834-2000 Monday to Friday from 8:30 a.m. to 5 p.m. and on Saturday and Sunday from 8:30 a.m. to 3 p.m.
+For all other questions, please call the County of Orange COVID-19 hotline at 714-834-2000.
+The hotline is available seven days a week from 8:00 a.m. to 5 p.m. with live, trained operators.